spack/spack/lib/spack/docs/chain.rst

 .. note::

-   Spack can generate modules that refer to and `automatically load <autoloading-dependencies>`_ the modules of dependency packages.
+   Spack can generate modules that :ref:`automatically load
+   <autoloading-dependencies>` the modules of dependency packages.
+Spack cannot
-   Spack cannot currently do this for modules in upstream packages.
+   currently do this for modules in upstream packages.